galaxyproject/planemo/docs/_writing_tool_metadata.rst

 If an arbitrary number of outputs is needed but no special metadata must be set, file name patterns can be used to allow Galaxy to discover these datasets.
-More information on this can be found in the dedicated `section <https://planemo.readthedocs.io/en/latest/writing_advanced.html#multiple-output-files>`__.
+More information on this can be found in the :ref:`dedicated section <multiple-output-files>`.

 The file name patterns described in the above link are nice because they don't need special instrumenting in the tool wrapper to adapt to Galaxy in general and